ukrishnas/LPSharp/GLOP/README.md

 Let's say you wish to merge new code from the public repository.
-The changes to source files are maintained as patch files in `patches/wanlp_<n>_<text>.patch` files.
+The changes to source files are maintained as patch files in `patches/wanlp_<n>_<text>.patch` files, `n` is the patch order, and `text` is a short description.
 A helpful python script `patches/wanlp_rebase.py` automates the copy and patch steps.

 I would not try to merge any of the CMake code.
 The build system in this repository has deviated significantly from the public repository.
 Also, our goal